-When exposed to stress the internal balance of the CVS is disrupted, but it can be regained through the brain controlled outputs of two classes of hormones, steroids and catecholamines (McEwen, 2002).
-In acute stress conditions adrenalin keeps alertness, while steroids, primarily glucocorticoids (GCs) help replenish energy supplies.
-The aadrenaline plays a major role in adaptation, as well as in adverse stress effects.
+When exposed to stress, the internal balance of the CVS is disrupted, but it can be regained through the brain-controlled outputs of two classes of hormones steroids and catecholamines (McEwen 2002).
+In acute stress conditions, adrenaline keeps alertness, while steroids, primarily glucocorticoids, help to replenish energy supplies.
+Adrenaline plays a major role in adaptation as well as in adverse stress effects.
 The molecular mechanism of its signal transmission includes binding to membrane G-protein coupled receptors, increase or fall of cyclic AMP production, and final stimulatory or inhibitory response.
-Cyclic AMP, as a secondary messenger, activates a series of phosphoprotein kinases, which activate cAMP-regulatory protein, CREB, and transcription of genes adapting the CVS to the stressogenic factor.
-For example, the excessive emotional stress, acting through adrenalin signaling pathway leads to altered expression of the early gene products within the CVS (Ueyama 2004).
-If these mechanisms are insufficient for stress adaptation of the CVS arises when the systems involved in these adaptive responses don't switch off when not needed or don't become active when needed.
-This may occur by prolonged exposure of the CVS to stress, resulting in stress associated dysfunctions related to deregulated concentration of GCs and mineralocorticoids (MCs) (Ng and Celermajer 2004).
+Cyclic AMP, as a secondary messenger, activates a series phosphoprotein kinases, which activate cAMP-regulatory protein, CREB, and transcription of genes adapting the CVS to the stressogenic factor.
+For example, the excessive emotional stress acting through adrenaline signaling pathway leads to altered expression of the early gene products within the CVS (Ueyama 2004).
+If these mechanisms are insufficient for stress adaptation of the CVS, an antagonistic pathway through cyclic GMP is also included (Feil et al. 2003).
+The real problems in adaptation of the CVS arise when the systems involved in these adaptive responses do not switch off when not needed or do not become active when needed.
+This may occur by prolonged exposure of the CVS to the stress, resulting in stress-associated dysfunctions related to deregulated concentrations of glucocorticoids (GCs) and mineralocorticoids (MCs) (Ng and Celermajer 2004).

-Among the most important effects of GCs are regulation of the CVS volume, electrolyte retention and synthesis of angiotensin.
-In the physiological concentrations GCs and MCs regulate maintenance of normal blood pressure and normal heart actions.
-But, if for example, the circulatory concentrations of the major human GCs, cortisol, is low during stress, these hormones are not capable to sustain the defence mechanisms that would protect the CVS (Crown and Lightman 2005).
+Among the most important effects of GCs are regulation of the CVS fluid volume, electrolyte retention, and synthesis of angiotensin.
+In the physiological concentrations, GCs and MCs regulate the maintenance of normal blood pressure and normal heart action.
+However, when the circulating concentration of the major human GC cortisol is low during stress, these hormones are not capable to sustain the defense mechanisms that would protect the CVS (Crown and Lightman 2005).
 Thus, reduced level of GCs decreases blood pressure, alters myocardial arteriolar tone, increases capillary permeability, alters vasomotor response to neural stimuli, and even changes heart size.
 On the other hand, increased GCs concentration, in case of the impaired negative feedback mechanism at the level of hypothalamopituitary-adrenal axis, is frequently noxious to the CVS (Whitworth et al. 2000).
 Hypercorticism, that may be a consequence of prolonged stress, may lead to the chronic arterial hypertension (Das and O'Keefe 2006).
-Moreover, there is some data indicating that GCs potentiate the processes leading to atherosclerosis and thrombosis (Magiakou et al. 2006).
+Moreover, there are some data indicating that GCs potentiate the processes leading to atherosclerosis and thrombosis (Magiakou et al. 2006).

-Generally, the effects of GCs in acute stress of the CVS should be considered as positive from the protective point of view.
-For example, synthetic GC, dexamethasone, is highly beneficial in case of myocardial infarction, with its action leading to reduction of the myocardial infarction extent.
-Also, some MCs, such as aldosterone, have similar effect on release of the intracellular calcium (Ca++) in the smooth muscle cells of the CVS blood vessels, maintaining the normal blood pressure and normal myocardial contractility (Seleznev YM et al. 1982, Guo et al. 2001).
-As opposed to that high GCs and MCs concentrations in chronic stress may have highly negative effects in the CVS due to sustained changes in expression of the genes regulating reception, transmission, processing and response to other cellular signals.
-Hypercorticism and hyperaldosteronism are risk factors for high blood pressure, although the precise mechanisms through which they influence the blood pressure has not yet been sufficiently elucidated.
+Generally, the effects of GCs on the CVS in acute stress should be considered as positive from the protective point of view.
+For example, synthetic GC dexamethasone is highly beneficial in a case of myocardial infarction, with its action leading to reduction of the myocardial infarction extent.
+Some MCs, such as aldosterone, have similar effect on release of the intracellular calcium (Ca++) in vascular smooth muscle cells, maintaining the normal blood pressure and normal myocardial contractility (Seleznev et al. 1982, Guo et al. 2001).
+On the contrary, high GCs and MCs concentrations in chronic stress may have highly negative effects in the CVS due to sustained changes in the expression of genes regulating reception, transmission, processing and response to other cellular signals.
+Hypercorticism and hyperaldosteronism are risk factors for high blood pressure, although the precise mechanisms through which they influence the blood pressure have not yet been sufficiently elucidated.